JustCodiex/AA/README.md

 ## What's it like?
 The language is heavily influenced by the C languages (and it's also written in C++).
 One of the goals with the language is to introduce a more clean and, hopefully, more intuitive language.
+## Why?
+Because designing programming languages is a fun and learnful experience.
+## How does it work?
+Currently the language is parsed from a string into a parse tree, which is then compiled into Å's bytecode system (Using bytes to represent operations and arguments in a simple format).
+That code can then be executed by the AAVM, taking the bytecode as input.
 ### The state of the language (With Small Examples):
 #### Arithmetic and variables
 It's currently possible to write statements like these:
 ```
 {
     var x = (5+5)*5-2;
     var y = 20;
     x - y;
 }
 ```
 Which will be evaluated to 28 (Because the language does abide by a standard order of operations ruleset).
 Note the implicit return from the last statement.
-While there's a simple var keyword for variable declerations, we can directly specify the type.
+While there's a simple var keyword for variable declarations, we can directly specify the type.
 ```
 {
     int x = 5;
     x = x + 5;
     x;
 }
 ```
 Above code will, as expected, output 10.
 A small note for the current state of the language; types are not enforced (but checked at compile time).
 Additionally, variable scopes are not properly defined at the moment.
 Meaning the language is currently using a dynamic scope system.